lmmx/mdblocks/README.md

 Again, I can retrieve the contents of this program ahead of running it by `btickblock`

 - The command run here is `btickblock demo_tests.sh --sh`
+- Again the program must `source` the function as it does not share the environment with the shell in which `~/.bashrc` is sourced on startup.

 ```sh
 source bashrc_mdblock_functions.sh